garrandall/popular-music-data/tracks/japan-famous-dex.md

 Smokin' Mary Jane, yeah, I took it to the brain
 And she fuckin' for the fame, so I fucked her in my Range, wait (skr, skr) Get that money to the top, never stop (Dexter)
-Mixing red with wock, I just sell that boy rerock, ooh But I'm the man, Cuban diamonds dance
+Mixing red with wock, I just sell that boy rerock, oh But I'm the man, Cuban diamonds dance
 Had to fuck her friend, I might put it on the Gram